Wondering how to save money to travel the world?

 What Happened After We Saved Money to Travel the World

-Our initial funds ended up lasting us a bit longer than we expected, thanks to my cautious nature padding them with plenty of room for emergencies and changing plans.
+Our initial funds ended up lasting us a bit longer than we expected, thanks to my cautious nature causing me to pad them with plenty of room for emergencies and changing plans.

 After our first several months, we ended up selling our second car–a Honda Fit–to finance about 6 more months of backpacking through Mexico and Central America.